Posted: January 13, 2020

 Tell me about the project you’re working on.

-With GlycoNet, I am working on a translational project to develop a new broad-spectrum antifungal drug that kills pathogenic fungi, including species of Candida, Cryptococcus, and Aspergillus.
+With GlycoNet, I am working on a translational project to develop a new broad-spectrum antifungal drug that kills pathogenic fungi, including species of Candida, Cryptococcus, et Aspergillus.
 Our compound, gepinacin, targets fungal glycosylphosphatidylinositol anchor biosynthesis, inhibiting growth and altering the fungal cell surface to expose immunostimulatory glycans.
 This project aims to improve pharmacokinetics of our scaffold by exploring SAR of gepinacin analogs, and to demonstrate efficacy in an animal model of candidiasis.
 Alongside this work, I’m studying into the roles of fungal GPI-anchored proteins in host-pathogen interactions.

 Other than glycomics, what areas of research do you think is important in advancing healthcare?